therrick/listy2/README.md

 ```
 cp .env.example .env # and edit to customize as necessary
+cp config/database.yml.example config/database.yml # and edit to customize as necessary
 rake db:reset # drops & recreates the db + schema and populates seed data
 rake db:load:test_data # if you want some sample data to get started with
 rspec && rubocop # these should run clean